 There are no laws preventing pregnant women from choosing a birth center for pregnancy care, but there are some things to take into consideration.
 If you’ve suffered one or more of the following complications during a previous pregnancy it may be safer to choose traditional prenatal care.

 - Previous c-section delivery

 - Assisted delivery

 This list is not all inclusive.
 The general rule of thumb is if medical attention was required during your prenatal care or labor, a birth center may not have the best medical staff for your needs.
 But even in the most normal pregnancies, complications can occur at any time during labor and delivery.
 If, for example, you require an emergency cesarean delivery, it cannot be done in an out of hospital birthing center and you usually need to be transferred to a hospital.

 Will I be offered pain medication during labor at a birth center?

 If the birth center is located within a hospital, an anesthesiologist may be available to administer pregnancy pain medications.
-The epidural, a common pain medicine used during pregnancy, require the pregnant women to have a catheter, so a birth center located outside of a hospital cannot usually provide the care needed after an epidural is administered.
+The epidural, a common pain medicine used during pregnancy, requires a catheter, so a birth center located outside of a hospital cannot usually provide the care needed after an epidural is administered.